spica-engine/site/docs/content/concept/function.md

 # Function

 Functions are an event-driven execution context for your spica.
 Simply, you can attach an event to your function from other modules and services.
 Your function will be triggered _when the event occurs_.
+In addition, you can connect your Spica to Github and version control your functions.

 Within a function, you can do almost everything you want to do.